adacovsk/adacovsk.github.io/README.md

 ## Editing Content

 All portfolio content is stored in `src/content.json`.
-To update your portfolio:
+To update the portfolio:

 1. Open `src/content.json`
 2. Edit the text directly - it's organized into sections: